 “Wetland loss has multiple impacts, including flooding, loss of the nutrient filter and loss of flora and fauna and biodiversity in general,” said study co-author Nandita Basu, assistant professor of water sustainability and ecohydrology at the University of Waterloo, Ontario, Canada.
 “Different wetlands have different functions, and thus our goal should be to understand these differences and preserve a portfolio of functions.”

-In their study, Basu and Fred Cheng, a PhD candidate at Waterloo, looked not just at wetlands, but at a variety of still-water systems, including lakes and reservoirs as well.
+In their study, Basu and Fred Cheng, a PhD candidate at Waterloo, looked at a variety of stillwater systems that included wetlands, lakes, and reservoirs as well.
 “This was motivated partially by the fact that similar research has demonstrated small streams to be more effective nutrient processors, and we believed that the same would hold true for wetlands,” said Basu.

 Her research group’s earlier work had shown that smaller wetlands are often disproportionately lost compared to their larger, downstream counterparts, said Basu.
 A recent study by the US Geological Survey Powell Center Group explored the loss and need for protection of geographically isolated wetlands globally.

 The Great Lakes Basin has already lost more than 50 percent of its wetlands, with coastal wetlands in some areas having declined by as much as 95 percent.
-I asked Dr. Basu if she thinks we’ve passed we can still recover from or at least mitigate the effects of this loss.
+I asked Dr. Basu if she thinks we can still recover from, or at least mitigate, the effects of this loss.

 “That’s a tough one,” she said.
 “There are people who argue that Lake Erie has passed a tipping point.
 I am an optimist.
 I believe that we can mitigate at least some of the issues, but it would take time and resources.”